 You can now access self-testing for a range of sexually transmitted infections including chlamydia, gonorrhoea, HIV, syphilis with a testing kit that can be done in the comfort of your own home and without having to visit a clinic.

 This service is available to people aged 16 and over, who do not have any symptoms (asymptomatic) If you do have symptoms home testing is not right for you.
-Please contact the service on 01695 656550 to book a telephone triage and you will be given further advice.
+Please contact the service on 01695 656550 to book a telephone consultation and you will be given further advice.

 Completing the tests are easy and full instructions are provided.
 It is important to complete the test and return it as soon as possible after you have taken your samples.